-The Company's technology license agreements generally include an indemnification clause that indemnifies the licensee against liability and damages (including legal defense costs) arising from any claims of patent, copyright, trademark or trade secret infringement by the Company's proprietary technology.
+Our technology license agreements generally include an indemnification clause that indemnifies the licensee against liability and damages (including legal defense costs) arising from any claims of patent, copyright, trademark or trade secret infringement by the Company's proprietary technology.
 The terms of these indemnification provisions approximate the terms of the outgoing technology license agreements, which are typically perpetual unless terminated by either party for breach.
-The possible amount of future payments the Company could be required to make based on agreements that specify indemnification limits, if such indemnifications were required on all of these agreements, is approximately \$142.7 million.
+The possible amount of future payments we could be required to make based on agreements that specify indemnification limits, if such indemnifications were required on all of these agreements, is approximately \$151.5 million.
 There are some licensing agreements in place that do not specify indemnification limits.
-The Company had not recorded any liabilities related to these indemnification obligations as of March 31, 2016.
-Regarding commitments and contingencies in relation to legal and arbitration proceedings please refer to "Legal and Arbitration Proceedings".
+We had not recorded any liabilities related to these indemnification obligations as of March 31, 2017.

+For information on commitments and contingencies in relation to legal and arbitration proceedings see "Legal and Arbitration Proceedings".